zifangsky/netconf-client/README.md

 ## netconf-java

-This is a NETCONF Java library, and then plans to support multiple vendors, such as: Huawei firewall.
+This is a NETCONF Java library, and then we plan to support devices from multiple companies using the NETCONF protocol, such as: Huawei firewall.

 ## SUPPORT

-This project is cloned from [Juniper/netconf-java](https://github.com/Juniper/netconf-java), after a series of refactoring and adding new features, it is now maintained by [zifangsky](https://www.zifangsky.cn/).
+This repository is cloned from [Juniper/netconf-java](https://github.com/Juniper/netconf-java), after a series of refactoring and adding new features, it is now maintained by [zifangsky](https://www.zifangsky.cn/).

 To report bug-fixes, issues, suggestions, please visit [Issues](https://github.com/zifangsky/netconf-java/issues).